Jonxslays/wom-leagues-scraper/README.md

 # ^ this will likely need to be `pip3` on ubuntu
 ```

-Read through the constants declared `main.py` in the `Configuration` section.
+Read through the constants declared in `main.py` in the `Configuration` section.
 Change any values as you see fit for development.

 Recommended values for production: